orcular-org/orcuDispenser/Documentation/Assembly.md

 - Leave the laser-cut parts for now and continue with the 3D printed parts

 ## Putting nuts and screws in the 3D printed angle brackets

+- Examine all 3D printed parts and check if there is stringing left from the 3D printing process
+  - If so, use some small scissors to cut and remove the strings
+  - Be extra careful in the pockets for the nuts so that the nuts fit in well.

  <table>
   <tr>